-Types of arthritis which respond well to Osteopathy include:
+Types of arthritis which respond well with exercise and osteopathy

 What is Arthritis?